everyday-as/gmodstore-csharp-sdk/docs/AddonVersionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="addonsaddonidversionsversionidput"></a>
 # **AddonsAddonIdVersionsVersionIdPut**
-> InlineResponse2012 AddonsAddonIdVersionsVersionIdPut (string name, string changelog, byte[] _file, long? addonId, long? versionId, List<string> with = null)
+> InlineResponse2012 AddonsAddonIdVersionsVersionIdPut (string name, string changelog, string releaseType, long? addonId, long? versionId, List<string> with = null)

 Update a version of an addon